strongbox/strongbox-docs/docs/developer-guide/building-the-code-with-docker.md

 1. Start a container by mounting the current working directory as `workspace` (i.e `dockerMvn35`, `dockerGradle45`, etc)
 2. Start a container and automatically clone a project from github and use that as the `workspace`. (i.e. `dockerMvn35Checkout`, `dockerGradle45Checkout`, etc)

-If you don't remember arguments the command needs you can always execute `dockerMvn35 --help` and it will print them to you as well as an example.
+If you don't remember arguments the command needs, you can always execute `dockerMvn35 --help` and it will print them to you as well as an example.

 ### Setting up `~/.bashrc`